 Creating a physical environment that supports health and wellbeing is key to activating the Okanagan Charter at UBC.
-Implementing designated smoke-free areas around our campuses is just one way that the University is transforming its built and natural environment to create a happier, healthier campus community.
+Implementing designated smoke-and-vape-free areas around our campuses is just one way that the University is transforming its built and natural environment to create a happier, healthier campus community.
 To learn more about UBC's policy informing smoking and vaping on campus, visit UBC Smoking/Vaping Policy (SC2).

 The “health precinct” was recommended as a site for a smoke-free area; this informal precinct, where several health-affiliated buildings are situated, is an ideal location because it expands on the UBC Hospital and Vancouver Coastal Health’s existing smoke and vape-free zone policies, while also aligning with the health-related research and services that take place within the buildings.